Jira Advanced Roadmaps vs Timeline: Your Complete Guide

 Step 1: Log in to Jira and find the “Projects” tab on the menu bar.

-Step 3: Next, click Timeline View to see your Gantt chart.
+Jira Timeline Step 3: Next, click Timeline View to see this project as a Jira project.

 Tutorial #2: How to Use Jira Advanced Roadmaps (Formerly Jira Plans)